Liao civilization: People

-The Upper Xiajiadian culture and Bronze Age West Liao River farmers (WLR_BA) can be modeled as a mixture of Amur hunter-gatherers and Yellow River farmers, who immigrated to the region between the Middle and Late Neolithic.
-This particular ancestral lineage has been associated with Proto-Korean-speakers and present Koreans, Japanese and Manchus.
+The Upper Xiajiadian culture and Bronze Age West Liao River farmers (WLR_BA) have more Siberian affinities than the preceding Lower Xiajiadian population.
+This is tenuously attributed to climate change, attracting Siberian-related migrants who practiced pastoral economies to the region.
+This particular ancestral lineage has been associated with Proto-Korean-speakers.
 Subclades of paternal haplogroups O and C were common, with haplogroup N forming a smaller minority compared to the Lower Xiajiadian culture.
-Overall, studies show long-term continuity between WLR_BA populations and modern Koreans, Manchus and Japanese.
+However, there is no evidence of mass demographic replacement by Siberian-related migrants, with many Lower Xiajiadian lineages being preserved.
+There is likewise long-term continuity between WLR_BA populations and modern Koreans and Manchus.
+Ancient West Liao River populations also have close genetic affinities with modern Qiang people from Wenchuan.